 Tasks of the Advisory Committee on International Cooperation

-- The Advisory Committee advises the Federal Council on subjects of international development and cooperation, humanitarian aid, and the cooperation with the states of Eastern Europe.
+- The Advisory Committee provides advice to the Federal Council on international cooperation, humanitarian aid and cooperation with Eastern European countries.

-- It examines, in particular, the goals, priorities, and the overall plan of development cooperation.
+- In particular, it is responsible for reviewing the goals, priorities, and overall approach to development cooperation.

 - It is permitted to make its own recommendations under Article 25 of the Ordinance on International Co-operation and Humanitarian Aid (SR 974.01).

 The Advisory Committee has 15 members in the following categories:

 - Non-governmental organisations, NGOs: the Swiss NGO representatives operate in development cooperation or are involved in raising awareness of development policy in Switzerland.